Metal clay

 Metal clay is a medium consisting of microscopic particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water which creates a clay-like material for use in making jewelry, and other small metal objects.
 Originating in Japan in 1990, metal clay can be shaped like any soft clay, by hand or using molds.
 After drying, the clay can be carved, sculpted and finished before being fired in a variety of ways such as in a kiln, with a handheld butane torch, or on a gas stove - depending on the metal type contained in the clay.
-As the dry metal clay fires, binders burns away, and water content evaporates, resulting in sintered metal.
+As the dry metal clay fires, binders burn away, and water content evaporates, resulting in sintered metal.
 Shrinkage of between 8% and 30% occurs (depending on the product used).
-Alloys such as bronze, sterling silver, and steel, as well as pure copper are also available.
+Alloys such as bronze, sterling silver and steel, as well as pure copper are also available.

 History

 Metal clay was developed in Japan in 1990 to allow craft jewelry makers in Japan to make sophisticated looking jewelry without the years of study needed to make fine jewelry.
 It made its way to the United States in the mid-90's, and was introduced by well-known metalsmith, Tim McCreight.
 In the ensuing years, metal clay has also become a popular addition to the traditional jewelry makers' tool box, thereby making its way into the mainstream.